ericho/ericho.github.io/_posts/2018-02-01-using-docker-to-build.md

 ## Running the image

-The proposed workflow here would be,
+The proposed workflow here would be:

 1. To have a folder with the source code.
 2. Run `/bin/bash` from the container and share that folder with the host system.
 3. Build our program inside the container.

 ### Disable SELinux